greggersaurus/OpenSteamController/DevBoard/README.md

         1. See how sim results configure PIOs
     1. Polling mode where adc results are refreshed automatically until 'q' is pressed
     1. Better comments
-1. Help command
 1. READMEs for lpcexpresso projects
     1. Details on where lpc project came from
     1. Intention and requirements (i.e. lpc project) for SteamControllerDevKit project
-1. Command for communication with haptics
-    1. It seems SPI may be the interface
-    1. [Sample Interface Code](https://github.com/cirque-corp/Cirque_Pinnacle_1CA027) to use as starting point?
 1. Command for communication with gyro sensor
 1. Command for monitoring controller state
     1. Gyro info?